 When Was Vatican City Recognized as Its Own State?

-All of this came to an end towards the end of the 19th century.
+The papal states explained above came to an end towards the end of the 19th century.
 Italy wanted to unite as a country and not a mix of different republics and kingdoms.
 Rome was overtaken by generals and soldiers of the “Risorgimento” or uprising and the pope, defeated, retreated to within the walls of what we now consider the “Vatican City.”
-But it didn’t end there–the Vatican City was not recognized as a real state until 1929 with the Lateran treaty.
-During that accord, anything within the Vatican Walls were considered Sovereign property of the Holy See, plus a few buildings outside of the walls.

 Vatican City Facts